PVAW 2018 Conference

 The 2018 Primary Prevention of Violence Against Women Conference was sold out.
 Read about it below.

-Along with a fantastic networking opportunity and exceptional speakers the day will include panel discussions and plenary sessions about planning and statewide design, connecting with the response service system, community partnerships and communication and backlash.
+It was a fantastic networking opportunity with exceptional speakers.
+The day included panel discussions and plenary sessions about planning and statewide design, connecting with the response service system, community partnerships and communication and backlash.

 - Natalie Hutchins – Minister for Industrial Relations, Minister for Aboriginal Affairs, Minister for Women, Minister for the Prevention of Family Violence